Discover the land of the Pharaohs in this epic 10 day Egypt Itinerary, covering all the main highlights to get the absolute most out of your trip!

 Following the events of the past few years, it's safe to say that travel insurance is pretty much essential these days.

-World Nomads is a great option for short trips, especially for adventure travelers.
-If you’re planning on a much longer stint, or if you’re a digital nomad, then you cannot beat SafetyWing’s offering (this is what I use).
+HeyMondo is a great option for short trips, especially for adventure travelers.
+If you're planning on a much longer stint, you can also check their multi-trip option.

 Accommodation in Egypt